-The toolkit aims to help influence prescribers’ and patients’ personal attitudes, social norms and perceived barriers to optimal antibiotic prescribing.
-It includes a range of resources that can each be used to support prescribers’ and patients’ responsible antibiotic use, helping to fulfil CPD and revalidation requirements.
+The toolkit aims to help influence prescribers and patients personal attitudes, social norms and perceived barriers to optimal antibiotic prescribing.
+It includes a range of resources that can each be used to support prescribers’ and patients’ responsible antibiotic use, helping to fulfil continuing professional development (CPD) and revalidation requirements.

-Quarterly antibiotic prescribing data is sent out to GP practices, including data for individual prescribers, so that they can monitor their total antibiotic items and numbers of broad spectrum antibiotics that should be kept to a minimum because of antimicrobial resistance (cephalosporins, quinolones and co-amoxiclav).
+Quarterly antibiotic prescribing data is sent out to GP practices, including data for individual prescribers, so that they can monitor their total antibiotic items and numbers of broad spectrum antibiotics that should be kept to a minimum because of antimicrobial resistance.